 polltarget.
 The default values should be used

-for general servers on the internet.
-With your own NTP servers or if have
+for general servers on the Internet.
+With your own NTP servers, or if you have

 permission to poll some servers more frequently, setting these options for

-shorter polling intervals may significantly improve the accuracy of the system
+shorter polling intervals might significantly improve the accuracy of the

-The optimal polling interval depends on many factors, including the ratio between the wander of the clock and the network jitter (sometimes expressed in NTP documents as the Allan intercept), the temperature sensitivity of the crystal oscillator and the maximum rate of change of the temperature.
+The optimal polling interval depends mainly on two factors, stability of the network latency and stability of the system clock (which mainly depends on the temperature sensitivity of the crystal oscillator and the maximum rate of the temperature change).

 server foo.example.net minpoll 4 maxpoll 6 polltarget 16

-An example using very short polling intervals for a server located in the same LAN could be
+An example using shorter polling intervals with a server located in the same LAN could be

 server ntp.local minpoll 2 maxpoll 4 polltarget 30

-The maxdelay options are useful to ignore measurements with larger delay (e.g.
+The maxdelay options are useful to ignore measurements with an unusually large

 maxdelaydevratio option could be added to the example